Elevation-Web/elevation-free-theme/wp-content/themes/elevation-free/readme.txt

 Visit [https://github.com/Elevation-Web/elevation-free-theme](https://github.com/Elevation-Web/elevation-free-theme) for more details, documentation, and community support.

+== Development Notes ==

+All human-readable and uncompressed source files (JavaScript, SCSS, etc.) are located in the `/src` directory.

+The plugin uses optimized and bundled files located in the `/build` directory for production.

+Asset compilation and optimization are handled using [`@wordpress/scripts`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/).
+To rebuild assets during development, run: yarn or npm i.
+There are also dev and build scripts available on package.json file.

+Also there are in place composer libraries to check the code.
+Review composer.json file to check available scripts.

 == Copyright ==

 This theme, like WordPress, is distributed under the terms of GPL.